tparchman/778_unix/text_processing/text_processing_tutorial.md

     $ gzip sample_passerina.fastq

 All .txt files in a directory can be compressed (or decompressed) using a wildcard, `*` with this command.
-Note the below command would compress, one by one, all files ending in .txt. `*` will make your life easier.
+Note the below command would compress, one by one, all files ending in .txt.

     $ gzip *.txt .